-But because this classroom looks so different, many teachers – and students, parents, school leaders and community members – still have questions about what teaching and learning in personalized learning environment looks like.
+Because this classroom looks so different, many teachers – and students, parents, school leaders and community members – still have questions about what teaching and learning in a personalized learning environment looks like.

 What’s the difference between teacher-centered and student-centered classrooms?

-What does classroom management look like in a student-centered classroom?
+What does classroom management look like in a personalized, competency-based environment?

-The idea of students choosing how they learn, how they show you what they’ve learned, working independently or grouping and regrouping throughout the day, might sound like a teacher’s worst nightmare.
-But it’s actually the opposite – the student who feels trusted and has ownership over their learning is a more focused and productive student who understands why they’re learning what they’re learning and can make connections with what matters to them.
+The idea of students choosing how they learn, how they show you what they’ve learned, working independently or grouping and regrouping throughout the day, might sound messy to teachers.
+But the student who feels trusted and has ownership over their learning is a more focused and productive student.
 Learners also have ample opportunities to practice those critical social and emotional skills that will serve them well in the future when they can recognize their own role in enriching the learning environment.
 Teachers are still responsible for the class, but when students build a community together, deciding on classroom rules and similar procedures, they hold themselves and each other accountable.

-In an elementary classroom, students may decide as a class what’s an appropriate way to handle classroom materials such as markers or scissors, whereas with older learners they may decide on how long they have to revise an assignment.
+In an elementary classroom, students may decide as a class on an appropriate way to handle classroom materials such as markers or scissors, whereas older learners may decide on how long they have to revise an assignment.
 These rules still exist – but they are decided upon and enforced by the community, building student agency and ownership.

 “I really wanted to be in charge of my classroom,” said Hillary Weiser, a kindergarten teacher at Navin Elementary School in the Marysville Exempted Village School District in Marysville, Ohio.
 “But I’ve learned to let the kids take charge of their own learning.
 I have no discipline issues this year, and I don’t think it’s anything I’ve done.
 This classroom is theirs.
 They take ownership of what happens here.”

-How will teachers personalize lesson plans for every student?
+Does personalized learning mean teachers create personalized lesson plans for every student?

-Personalizing learning doesn’t mean writing 30 different lesson plans for 30 students, but rather cultivating in your students an understanding of themselves as learners and turning over some of that work to the student themselves.
-Transparency is also key in a competency-based classroom – if students are aware of their learning targets and what they need to do to demonstrate mastery, learning isn’t a mystery.
-Students co-construct with their teacher what learning targets they need to accomplish and how they can show evidence of their learning.
-In a science class, for example, a teacher may share out at the beginning of the unit the learning targets that each student will need to meet, and work with each student to design the assessment that allows them to demonstrate mastery – whether that’s writing a paper, delivering a presentation, taking a test or something else.
-Students get excited about their learning, move on to the next lesson only when they are ready and no one feels bad about where they are.
+Personalizing learning doesn’t mean writing 30 different lesson plans for 30 students, but rather cultivating in students an understanding of themselves as learners and turning over some of the work to the students themselves.
+Transparency about learning expectations is also key in a personalized, competency-based classroom – if students are aware of their learning targets and what they need to do to demonstrate mastery, learning isn’t a mystery.

-How will teachers support every student’s individual needs?
+How do teachers support each student’s individual needs?

 How will assessments work?
-How will teachers determine whether or not a student has demonstrated mastery?
+How will teachers determine if a student has demonstrated mastery?

 While end-of-year summative assessments are still a reality for schools, teachers in a personalized learning environment must be comfortable with frequent, embedded student assessments that are closely aligned to instruction so that results can quickly translate into supports for students.
-These embedded assessments also naturalize the process, and rather than running the risk of them seeming punitive, assessments become a regular touchpoint for both teachers and students to get a pulse on what they know, and what they don’t know yet.
+These embedded, formative assessments also naturalize the process of assessing progress.
+Rather than seeming punitive, assessments become a regular touchpoint for both teachers and students to get a pulse on what they know and what they don’t know yet.
 After an assessment, students can also chart their own growth and set their own learning goal, determining what they will do to reach their goal and what they need their teacher to do.
 They own their learning.

 “I get to focus on what kids really know, and what they don’t know, and what I can do to get them there,” said Brooke Young, a math teacher at Marysville Early College High School in the Marysville Exempted School District in Marysville, Ohio.
 She described a recent project her students undertook to demonstrate their understanding of quadratic functions, where rather than just take a test, her students chose to pursue a video project.
 Young recognized her students’ passion for video production and IT, and though she didn’t have the expertise herself, she provided the structure necessary for her students to plug their learning into something that was meaningful for them and still gave the opportunity to show what they’d learned.
 “I told them, ‘I’m going to take a risk with you.’
 We dove in together,” Young said.

-How does personalized learning change the nature of the professional development teachers receive?
+How does personalized learning change the nature of professional development?

-Rethinking annual professional development to explicitly support a teacher’s confidence and the development of strategies for personalizing learning is critical.
-Most educators haven’t been trained in personalizing learning, but are excited at the prospect of having more freedom to meet their students where they are.
-The growth mindset and comfort with failure as a part of the learning process is something that teachers must cultivate in their interactions with students, and it’s made possible by feeling that same support from district leaders and administrators.
-Teachers need to feel that they are trusted, that if they try something new and it doesn’t work out quite like they thought it might, they can revisit and adjust.
-They’re not afraid of failure, because it’s part of the learning process – for teachers and for their students.
+Rethinking annual professional development to explicitly support a teacher’s confidence and the development of strategies for personalized learning is critical.
+Most educators weren’t trained in personalized learning strategies but are excited at the prospect of having more freedom to meet their students where they are.
+Growth mindset and comfort with failure as a part of the learning process is something that teachers must cultivate in their interactions with students, and it’s made possible by feeling that same support from district leaders and administrators.
+Teachers need to feel that they are trusted and that if they try something new and it doesn’t work out, they can revisit and adjust.